khaiphong/kp_pmo/README.md

 # kp_pmo

-PMO workspace is dedicated to Project Management Office with services from crates [ pmo, ai, agent, plan, eip, lib ].
+A workspace for Project Management Office with services from crates [ pmo, ai, agent, plan, eip, lib ].